Phota80/ColorCodeCalculator/README.md

 (ASP.NET MVC Application)

 #Description
-This app implements an color code calculator for registor based on the information found [here](http://en.wikipedia.org/wiki/Electronic_color_code)on Wikipedia and the interface provided below:
+This app implements an color code calculator for registor based on the information found [here](http://en.wikipedia.org/wiki/Electronic_color_code) on Wikipedia and the interface provided below:

 public interface IOhmValueCalculator